 Between 2011 and 2016, the visible minority population rose by 18.4 percent.

-From 2016 to 2021, the Indigenous population grew by 9.4 percent compared to the non-Indigenous population, which grew by 5.3 percent.
+The Indigenous population representing 5 percent or 1.8 million people, grew by 9.4 percent compared to the non-Indigenous population, which grew by 5.3 percent from 2016 to 2021.

-Since 2017, Richard Wagner has served as the Chief Justice of Canada.
+In 2017, Richard Wagner became the Chief Justice of Canada, leading the Supreme Court.

 In 2018, Canada had a trade deficit in goods of $22 billion and a trade deficit in services of $25 billion.